mohamadlounnas/transmit.dart/README.md

 #### Properties

 - `String uid` - The unique identifier for this client instance
+- `bool isConnected` - Whether the client is currently connected
+- `bool isReconnecting` - Whether the client is currently attempting to reconnect
+- `int reconnectAttempts` - The current number of reconnect attempts
+- `DateTime? nextRetryTime` - The timestamp when the next reconnect attempt will occur (null if not reconnecting)

 #### Methods

 - `Subscription subscription(String channel)` - Create or get a subscription for a channel
 - `StreamSubscription<TransmitStatus> on(String event, void Function() callback)` - Listen to connection events
+- `Future<void> reconnect()` - Force an immediate reconnection attempt (useful when connectivity is restored)
+- `void setHeaders(Map<String, String>? headers)` - Set headers for all HTTP requests
+- `Map<String, String> getHeaders()` - Get the current headers
 - `void close()` - Close the connection and clean up resources

 #### Events